Andy Todd (footballer, born 1974): Bolton Wanderers

 At the start of the 1997–98 season, Todd found himself out of the first team, due to competitions and his own injury concerns.
 He then made his first appearance of the season, coming on as a 47th-minute substitute, in a 4–1 loss to Arsenal on 13 September 1997.
 In a follow–up match against Leyton Orient in the League Cup, Todd scored his first goal of the season, in a 3–1 win.
 During a 1–0 loss against Aston Villa on 3 October 1997, Todd was involved with Stan Collymore in a physical altercation on the pitch, resulting in both players being sent off and given a three-match ban.
 After serving a three match ban, he returned to the first team, coming on as a 34th-minute substitute, in a 5–0 loss against Sheffield Wednesday on 8 November 1997.
-Todd was able to help Bolton Wanderers bounce back by helping the club kept three consecutive clean sheets in the next three matches.
+Todd was able to help Bolton Wanderers bounce back by helping the club keep three consecutive clean sheets in the next three matches.
 Following his return from suspension, Todd became a first team regular at Bolton Wanderers, forming a centre–back partnership with Guðni Bergsson, while also facing competition from Mark Fish.
 Throughout the second–half of the season, he found himself sustained with injury and suspension but this did not affect his first team place.
 Following the club's relegation, his performance earned him accolades and recognition throughout the season, including the Supporters Association Player of the Season award.
 At the end of the 1997–98 season, Todd made thirty appearances and scoring once in all competitions.
 On 2 June 1998, he signed a contract with Bolton Wanderers, keeping him until 2002.